SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

   }) => boolean;
 ```

-By default, all HTML rendering results are cached.
-Also, all errors are cached by default, unless the separate `ssrFeatureToggles.avoidCachingErrors` option is enabled.
+By default, all HTML rendering results are cached and errors are not.

 If needed, the caching strategy can be easily customized by providing its own function.